cogniteam-admin/Nimbus.Library.Components.ROS/depth-2-pcloud/README.md

 * Supported architectures <b>amd64/arm64</b>
 * ROS version <b>melodic</b>

-# Component
-Image of the component in nimbus
-Link to component in nimbus hub

 # Short description
 * convert depth img (with float data) to point cloud